-CAS Associate Dean of the Faculty, Social Sciences; Professor of International Relations and Political Science.
+Professor of International Relations and Political Science, Pardee School of Global Studies, Boston University.
 (BA, Pomona College; MA, PhD, University of North Carolina, Chapel Hill)

 Specialization: International and Comparative Political Economy, Governance, Development; Latin American Studies; Mexican political economy and politics.

-Thacker is a Faculty Affiliate of the David Rockefeller Center for Latin American Studies at Harvard University and a Fellow at the Frederick S. Pardee Center for the Study of the Longer-Range Future at Boston University.
+Thacker served from 2010 to 2015 as Associate Dean of the Faculty for the Social Sciences in Boston University’s College of Arts and Sciences.
+He is a Faculty Affiliate of the David Rockefeller Center for Latin American Studies at Harvard University and has served as a Fellow of the Frederick S. Pardee Center for the Study of the Longer-Range Future at Boston University.
 He has been a Visiting Scholar in Political Science at MIT, Visiting Associate Professor of Government at Harvard University, a Susan Louise Dyer Peace Fellow at Stanford University’s Hoover Institution, and a Fulbright Scholar.
 He has also received research grants funded by the World Bank, BU’s SPRInG program, BU’s Pardee Center, the Mellon Foundation, the Tinker Foundation, and the University of North Carolina.
 He taught at the Instituto Tecnológico Autónomo de México (ITAM) before his appointment to Boston University.

 Please click here for my CV.